SimpleBus/SimpleBus/Introduction/cqrs-and-event-sourcing.rst

 =======================================

 What it is, why, the defition.
 Why not retinging from commands is good.
-Read more about it on Mathias Noback blog posts.
+Read more about it on Matthias Noback blog posts.